Types of manuscripts I edit:

 What I do for you:

-- Look for weak words and sentences and suggest alternatives while keeping your “voice”.
+- Copy edit: look for weak words and sentences, and suggest alternatives while keeping your “voice”.

-- Note logical problems if I spot them (should have been handled by a good story/plot editor)
+- Note logical problems if I spot them (should have been handled by a good content/plot editor)

-- Anything else that I notice (such as info-dumps, slow starts, etc. that the story editor left unfixed)
+- Anything else that I notice (such as info-dumps, slow starts, etc. that the content editor left unfixed)

-I’d love to quote a flat, per-word fee, but that would be unfair to authors who bring me a fairly “clean” manuscript.
+I’d love to quote a flat, per-word editing fee, but that would be unfair to authors who bring me a fairly “clean” manuscript.
 Naturally, I’ll bid a troubled work higher than I will a clean one.
-If it’s truly a major mess, I’ll suggest you work on it some more, rather than spend a bundle (I know that eBooks rarely sell enough to pay for major work, but I’ll take your money if you insist).
+If it’s truly a major mess, I’ll suggest you work on it some more, rather than spend a bundle, but I’ll take your money if you insist.
 See Rates for complete info.

 How to get started: